AnhadMahajan/AnhadMahajan/README.md

 ---

 # 💫 About Me:
-- 🔭 I’m currently working on building intelligent systems that blend AI and automation
+- 🔭 Currently working on intelligent systems that blend AI and automation
-- 🤝 I’m looking to collaborate on open-source AI/ML projects and real-world data challenges
+- 🤝 Open to collaborating on open-source AI/ML projects and real-world data challenges
-- 🧠 I’m learning about efficient ML deployment (MLOps!)
+- 🧠 Learning efficient ML deployment (MLOps) and scalable pipelines
-- 🌱 Currently upskilling in MLOps, DSA in Java, and advanced feature engineering
+- 🌱 Upskilling in MLOps, DSA in Java, and advanced feature engineering
 - 💬 Ask me about AI projects, data analysis, or Kaggle competitions
-- ⚡ Fun fact: I once made a Subway Surfer clone using Python just for fun!
+- ⚡ Fun fact: Built a Subway Surfer clone using Python for fun!

 ---